Written by Jyotsna Iyer, a second-year undergraduate student.

 Article 370 of the Indian constitution provided a special status to the state of Jammu and Kashmir.
-This special status involved State of being self-governing to the state and a clear demarcation of the matters of Jammu and Kashmir in which the central government could make decisions.
+This special status involved autonomy to the state and a clear demarcation of the matters of Jammu and Kashmir in which the central government could make decisions.

 How did Article 370 come into existence?

 This goes back to the time of India’s independence.

 In 1947, at the time of independence and partition of India and Pakistan, around 600 princely states were in a position to make a choice.
 Princely states were regions in British India that were ruled by indigenous rulers who signed agreements with the British Raj.